dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 ::: zone-end

 Use the `CultureExample1` component shown in the [Demonstration component](#demonstration-component) section to study how globalization works.
 Issue a request with United States English (`en-US`).
-Switch to Peruvian Spanish (`es-PE`) in the browser's language settings.
+Switch to Chilean Spanish (`es-CL`) in the browser's language settings.
 Request the webpage again.
-When the requested language is Peruvian Spanish, the app's culture remains United States English (`en-US`).
+When the requested language is Chilean Spanish, the app's culture remains United States English (`en-US`).

 If the app doesn't require localization, configure the app to support the invariant culture, which is generally based on United States English (`en-US`).
 Set the `InvariantGlobalization` property to `true` in the app's project file (`.csproj`):